 Noise by Part of Sears Park Area

 Average noise levels for Sears Park Area residents, grouped by direction from the center of Sears Park Area.
-Southern Sears Park Area carries the highest population-weighted average; Eastern Sears Park Area carries the lowest.
-Just 23% of residents in Eastern Sears Park Area live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern Sears Park Area.
+The highest population-weighted average is in northern Sears Park Area; the lowest is in northeastern Sears Park Area, where just 22% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Eastern Sears Park Area

-Southern Sears Park Area sounds about 92% louder than Eastern Sears Park Area to the human ear, a 9.4 dBA gap.
+To the human ear, noise in northern Sears Park Area sounds about 48% louder than in northeastern Sears Park Area, a 5.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-20 do you need to be?